cisagov/cyber.dhs.gov/pages/ed-21-01-supplemental-guidance.md

 permalink: /ed/21-01/older-supplemental-guidance

 ---
 Below are previous versions of supplemental guidance that have now been superseded.
-See {{ site.baseurl }}/ed/21-01/ for the latest guidance.
+See [ED 21-01]({{ site.baseurl }}/ed/21-01) for the latest guidance.

 #### Supplemental Guidance v2
 Original Release Date: _December 30, 2020_